 The traditional powdered ceremonial Japanese green tea; matcha has recently gained popularity in the west as a "super-food".
 As opposed to other teas where an infusion of the leaf is drunk, with matcha, the whole leaf is consumed.
 This, of course, means more antioxidants and more caffeine.
-Our Matcha Wako is enjoyed in thin tea preparation and is the second highest of the traditional grades.
+Our Matcha Wako is enjoyed in thin tea preparation and is the second highest of the ceremonial grades (usucha, thin grade).
 It arrives vibrantly green and freshly sealed in airtight 20 gram tins which yield 12-14 servings.
 Our matcha is freshly ground in Japan, each time we order it.

 Our producer, Marukyu-Koyamaen, first began production of tea in the Genroku period (1688-1704) in Ogura, Uji.
 Through subsequent generations, the quality of the tea increased, thus establishing the venerable tradition of Ujicha; by the eighth generation, the market had been extended to all of Japan.
 A standard of high quality, consistent from cultivation to the final product, was achieved, and the company- still family-owned- remains highly esteemed.
 Marukyu-Koyamaen now ranks among the foremost producers of fine teas in Japan, and has won many national prizes.